Little Big Planet, Huge Enormous Marketing Budget

 Proponents of the iPhone argue that developer freedom over content and cost will separate the platform from competitors.
 Let’s try this same argument to explain the death of game consoles:

-Man of the Future: Did you hear about this new platform that nearly everyone in the country owns? → These are the games I know, I know.
-These are the games I know.
+Man of the Future: Did you hear about this new platform that nearly everyone in the country owns? → An article approaches.

 “Screw you America” – Nintendo